qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/command-arguments.md

 ::::tip Example - Access raw arguments by node name and index

-To demonstrate how to access raw arguments, we are going to implement the `/mycommand` again, this time with the following syntax:
+To demonstrate how to access raw arguments, we’re going to implement the `/mycommand` again, this time with the following syntax:

 ```mccmd
 /mycommand <entities>